Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Williams-Sonoma's PEG ratio

 Williams-Sonoma's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.2581.
 A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Williams-Sonoma's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-Williams-Sonoma's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$763.3 million.
+Williams-Sonoma's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $1.5 billion.

 The EBITDA is a measure of a Williams-Sonoma's overall financial performance and is widely used to measure a its profitability.

 |Return on equity TTM||70.1%|